Overcoming the COVID Darkness - August 8th, Hour 2

 Right, right.

-Um, but you know, if there ever was a time that Blumenthal was vulnerable, it's now.
+But, you know, if there ever was a time that Blumenthal was vulnerable, it's now.

-Again, someone with a stark, bold contrast that can again have a shot at chinking that armor because he uh again, a career politician is no better.
+Again, someone with a stark, bold contrast that can, again, have a shot at chinking that armor because he, again, a career politician, is no better, the one that votes right along with him.

-Uh, you're getting the same thing.
+A rhino, you're getting the same thing.

-Listen, all these races, I'm gonna run.
+Listen, all these races, I'm going to run.

-I mean, it's just a it's a facade in and they say he is you know, the the moderate in the party.
+And they say he is the moderate in the party.

-Uh anyway, appreciate the call.
+Anyway, appreciate the call.

 Quick break right back.

-We'll hit the phones, 800-941-SEAN, our number if you want to be a part of the program.
+We'll hit the phones, 800-941-SEAN, our number, if you want to be a part of the program.

-All right, back to our busy phones.
+All right, back to our busy phones, 800-941-SEAN, our number.

 Bob is in New Mexico.